 Oxford Universities

-However, I would highly recommend checking opening times and information before you go or at the tourist information when you arrived to avoid disappointment and wasting time!
-Indeed, it varies a lot from one institution to another and from one day to another!
-Some schools are opened to visitors but can exceptionally be closed for some events; some are free but for others, you have to pay (and price can be x5); sometimes you can only see the building, at times you can walk in the garden or visit the chapel…
+I recommend checking the opening times and other information before you go, either online or at the tourist information when you arrive.
+This will help you avoid disappointment and save time.
+The visiting arrangements vary greatly from one institution to another and from day to day.
+Some schools are open to visitors but may be closed for special events.
+Additionally, while some are free to visit, others require an entrance fee (which can be up to five times higher).
+Sometimes, you can only see the building, while at other times, you can explore the gardens or visit the chapel.

 Other activities I did in Oxford